a-tortevois/widgetlords-pi-spi-8ai/README.md

 - A lightweight Web Server, with only one page to expose the HTML/Javascript and WebSocket Client interface.

 The TCP socket API server accepts only one client: the `WebSocket Gateway` which more easily provides multi-client mode.
-The API provide only one method, `get/all` to get all values.
+The API provide only two methods:

+- `get/all` to get all values:

 <table>
 <tr>